Authenticate to Container Registries without Stored Passwords

 Prerequisites

-- For ECR: Your organization administrator has configured AWS IAM to trust the Vouch OIDC provider (see AWS Integration)
+- For ECR: AWS IAM must be configured to trust the Vouch OIDC provider (see AWS Integration)

-- For GHCR: Your organization administrator has connected a GitHub organization to the Vouch server (see GitHub Integration)
+- For GHCR: A GitHub organization must be connected to the Vouch server (see GitHub Integration)

 Step 1 – Configure Docker Credential Helper